 Blockchain Goes Beyond Cryptoassets

-In the past years, the potential use of blockchain technology has expanded way further than its initial scope as the technology underlying cryptoassets, initially conceived as having a strictly monetary function.
+In the past years, the potential use of blockchain technology has expanded much further than its initial scope as the technology underlying cryptoassets, initially conceived as having a strictly monetary function.

-More than a decade after its inception, blockchain technology not only supports cryptoassets and their trading, but constitutes the core technology underlying a series of new advances, including NFTs, smart contracts and DeFi.
+More than a decade after its inception, blockchain technology not only supports cryptoassets and their trading, but constitutes the core technology underlying a series of new advances, including NFTs, stablecoins smart contracts, staking and lending.

-However, blockchain technology, especially through the use of smart contracts, can form the basis of a new form of organisation – a decentralised autonomous organisation (or DAO).
+However, blockchain technology, especially through the use of smart contracts, can form the basis of a new form of organisation – a decentralised autonomous organisation (or DAO) - which can have a general purpose (whichever purpose its members bestow upon it) or support a wide array of financial services and good, in what is called decentralised finance (DeFi)

 Top